Tour of the Simulation IDE

 Configuration Editor

 Simulation models and the simulation kernel can be configured and parameterized using configuration files.
 The configuration editor provides a form-based view of all configuration options, grouped by topics.
 The configuration can also be edited in source mode; changes made in one representation are immediately reflected in the other.
-Configuration file syntax allows several model parameters to be set together by using wildcard patterns for the parameter's name and location, avoiding repetition and redundancy.
-It also lets you define parameter studies, that is, multiple runs that iterate over several values of a parameter (or parameters), each repeated N times with different random number seeds.
 The editor offers live error markers, content assist, informative tooltips, view of the parameterized module tree, and many other useful features.

 Graphical Runtime Environment